ctrixcode/discord-webhook-library/README.md

 ## Features

+- **Improved Error Handling:** Errors are now thrown as custom classes (`WebhookError`, `ValidationError`, `RequestError`, `FileSystemError`) providing more context and easier programmatic handling.
+- **Flexible Message Sending:** Send messages with only embeds (without content), as long as the embeds are valid and contain content.
+- **Expanded Test Coverage:** Added more comprehensive tests for various message and embed scenarios.
 - **Flexible Message Creation:** Construct messages using a fluent builder pattern or by passing an options object to the `Message` constructor.
 - **User Identity:** Customize the message's `username` and `avatar_url` directly on the `Message` object.
 - **Rich Content:** Send plain `content` messages.